-On the border between the Aube and the Herault, in the middle of the Minervois vineyard, this medieval village is perched on a rocky outcrop that overlooks the Cesse and the Brian rivers.
-Its elevated location made it, during the Cathar wars, a refuge for heretics after the sack of Beziers in the beginning of the 13th century.
-The town has preserved its old stone buildings from this period.
+On the border of the Aube and the Hérault, in the heart of the Minervois vineyards, this medieval village is perched on a rocky promontory overlooking the Cesse and the Brian rivers.
+Its perched position made it, during the Cathar wars, a refuge for heretics after the sack of Béziers at the beginning of the 13th century.
+The village has preserved its old stone buildings from this period.

 The quickest way from the campsite to get to this Cathar city is the D15 motorway.
 You will not be disappointed with your visit, because Minerve has something to charm you.
 Indeed, it was included in the list of "Most beautiful villages in France".
 Thanks to this title, we immediately understand that this town has a quality heritage.